 You might only have a shot at an eviction if your spouse threatens you and others.
 The city’s domestic violence laws allow you to break a lease or evict offending people, provided you have proof.

-In most cases, a divorce lawyer is the best person to ask this question.
-If you feel like you are in physical danger, the best thing you can do is get an Emergency Order of Protection against your spouse, update law enforcement, and listen to the advice your lawyer gives you.
+Usually, a divorce lawyer is the best person to ask this question.
+If you feel in physical danger, you can get ancouple splitting a house Emergency Order of Protection against your spouse, update law enforcement, and listen to your lawyer’s advice.
 Some spouses willingly leave an area if they feel it’s in their best interest.

-Filing for divorce in NYCin real estate remains tricky, and it all depends on how recent the prenup is and how legally binding it is.
-Most of the time, courts will listen to the stipulations in a prenup—as long as there is no sunset clause.
-With that said, you have the right to challenge a prenup in NYC’s divorce courts.
+Filing for divorce in NYC in real estate remains tricky, and it all depends on how recent the prenup is and how legally binding it is.
+Most of the time, courts will listen to the stipulations in a prenup—ascouple fighting at home long as there is no sunset clause.
+That said, you can challenge a prenup in NYC’s divorce courts.

 If you signed the prenup under duress, coercion, fraud, or otherwise have reason to show that the prenup doesn’t hold water, you might change the divorce proceedings’ outcome.
 The courts will decide what you want to take if you successfully challenge it.